Kirk Rueter: San Francisco Giants

 On July 30, 1996, he was traded to the San Francisco Giants along with Tim Scott for Mark Leiter.
 Rueter blossomed into one of the Giants' most dependable starters.
-The following season, Rueter pitched in his first full season and to great success, going 13-6 with a 3.45 ERA in 32 starts with a career high 115 K's.
+The following year, Rueter pitched in his first full season.
+To great success, he went 13-6 with a 3.45 ERA in 32 starts with a career high 115 K's.
 In 1998, despite achieving a career high 16 victories, Rueter's ERA rose from the previous season, finishing with a 4.36 in 187+ innings.

 In 1999, backed with a lot of run support, Rueter reached 15 wins despite posting an ERA of 5.41, while also serving 28 home runs.

 In 2000, Rueter was the first pitcher to start a major league game at Pacific Bell Park in San Francisco.
 By the end of the season, Rueter bounced back to post an ERA of 3.96, while also collecting 11 wins.
 For many fans, Rueter's defining moment as a Giant was his gutsy bullpen performance in Game 2 of the NLDS, where he relieved starter Shawn Estes after Estes sprained his ankle on a baserunning play.